decorJim/linux-command-cheat-sheet/README.md

 - traceroute example.com # the path that packets take to reach a network host
 - dig example.com MX # filter for specific DNS record MX
 - dig -x 8.8.8.8 # reverse DNS lookup using ip
+- sudo lsof -i -P # know if your machine is listening for incoming connections.
+Remember,
+                  # everything in Linux is a file.
+Therefore, we can use the list open files (lsof) command to see what ports are open and to what hosts.

 ## LINKS ##
 - ln -s file soft-file # creates a soft link pointing to file